mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 ```

 As we can see, it is essential not to allow such truncating conversions to happen implicitly
-and a good physical quantities and units library should fail at compile time in case a user makes
+and a good physical quantities and units library should fail at compile-time in case a user makes
 such a mistake.

 ## Character of a quantity